carpentries-incubator/docker-introduction/_episodes/running-containers.md

 >
 > > ## Solution 2 -- Run commands
 > >
-> > Run a busybox container, first with a command to read out the Linux version:
+> > Run a ubuntu container, first with a command to read out the Linux version:
 > > ~~~
-> > $ docker container run busybox cat /proc/version
+> > $ docker container run ubuntu cat /etc/os-release
 > > ~~~
 > > {: .language-bash}
 > >
-> > Then run a container with a command to print out the busybox help:
+> > Then run a container with a command to print out the apt-get help:
 > > ~~~
-> > $ docker container run busybox busybox --help
+> > $ docker container run ubuntu apt-get --help
 > > ~~~
 > > {: .language-bash}
-> > Note that this command runs a `busybox` container twice, first to retrieve the version of Linux from the running container and then to run the `busybox` command within the busybox container that is started.
 > {: .solution}
 {: .challenge}